Home » The DoJiggy Fundraising Blog » Build a Major Gifts Program at Your Nonprofit

 Priorities for a Successful Major Gifts Program

-Let’s delve into the minutiae of how to build a strong strategy toward building your donor base for a successful major gifts program.
+Let’s delve into the minutiae of building your donor base for a successful major gifts program.

 Major Gifts Program